THE COLESHILL SCHOOL WORK EXPERIENCE PROGRAMME

 - Look for places which will challenge your abilities and test out your career options.

 - Find the right placement in good time (some placements require up to a year’s notice).
-All Year 10 students should have secured a placement by the end of February 2015.

 - Keep the school informed.